mkst/conker/README.md

 Note: To use this repository, you must already have a copy of the game.

+# Progress

+This project it is in its infancy; there are multiple tasks being worked on:

+  - Converting disassembly into (byte-perfect) C code
+  - Determining structure and layout of the ROM
+  - Extracting assets from the ROM and being able to successfully re-pack them

+## ROM content:

+The breakdown of the ROM is ongoing, this is the current estimate:

+  - 24MB+ => MP3 (voices)
+  - ??MB => ??? (music/models/textures)
+  - 2MB+ => Code
+  - (64MB - 24MB - 2MB - ??MB) => TBD

+## Open issues

+  - Identifying all compressed sections within the ROM
+  - Decompressing each compressed section
+  - Compressing extracted sections in a byte-perfect manner
+  - Identifying and documenting Conker asset (Model/Texture) format

 # Building

 Place the **US** Conker's Bad Fur Day ROM in the root of this repository, name it `baserom.us.z64`.